High Tech with a Human Touch

 Florida Institute of Technology is located in Melbourne, Florida, on the sunny East Coast.
 Minutes from the Atlantic Ocean, an hour from Orlando, and just three hours from Miami, you are studying where everyone else vacations.
-There’s a reason we’re called the Space Coast, surrounded by high-tech companies and organizations like Space X, NASA, Northrop Grumman, and Harris Corporation.
+Surrounded by high-tech companies and organizations like Space X, NASA, Northrop Grumman, and Harris Corporation, there’s a reason we’re called the Space Coast.

 Type of School: Private, four-year technological university